LEO Adult Family Homes

 LEO Houses #1, #2, and #3 were named after three women that devoted years to the LEO mission: Rose Finnegan, Ann Dennis and Angela Dews.
 Keeping with this tradition, LEO Adult Family Home #4 in Snoqualmie was named the “Nancy Whitaker House”.
 Nancy is a former 22-year member of the LEO Board of Directors and past President of the Board.
 She is an amazing person, who has donated her time and skills on many LEO committees and by volunteering at many LEO events.

-The Life Enrichment Options (LEO) Organization is now preparing for Adult Family Home (AFH) # 5 in the Issaquah Highlands.
-This new LEO home for individuals with developmentally disabilities became a real possibility in June 2017, when the Issaquah City Council proposed and approved additional affordable housing on a new home development area called Westridge.
+Adult Family Homes (AFH) # 5 is in the beginning stages.
+The lot’s utility infrastructure is now being prepared.
+This new AFH is in the Issaquah Highlands a few blocks from the Swedish Medical Center and Hospital.
+Amazingly, this new LEO home for individuals with developmentally disabilities became a real possibility in June 2017, when the Issaquah City Council proposed and approved additional affordable housing on a new home development area called Westridge.
 The revised plan for Westridge includes 38 “Affordable Housing” units and one detached Life Enrichment Options (LEO) House on a vacant site to be built by Polygon Northwest.
-Amazing!
-The LEO Lot is at the corner of NE Ellis Drive and Westridge Way NE (initially named 6th Walk NE).
-See the pictures below.
-The picture of the lot for the new LEO house is a view looking north.
+This house will be built to the specifications for an Adult Family Home for LEO and at a greatly reduced price, but still expensive for a non-profit like LEO.
+The exact construction start date in 2020 has not yet been announced.